 If seniors pay $16 per year to belong to AARP, but AARP’s corporate partners pay them $939 million a year, whose interests do you believe they’re prioritizing?

 Many argue the tax-exempt AARP has lost its way, becoming more of a marketing and sales platform for large corporations seeking to sell goods and services under AARP’s brand to its captive member audience of millions.

-As a result, AARP is being accused of advocating for policies that financially benefit AARP’s corporate and industry partners at the expense of seniors, including price controls that will devastate the research into life-saving medication chronically-ill patients rely on.
-This is especially true as it relates to healthcare policies in which AARP has been aligned with corporate health insurers and pharmacy benefit managers (PBMs).
+As a result, AARP has been accused of advocating for policies that financially benefit AARP’s corporate partners at the expense of seniors, including price controls that will devastate investments and research into life-saving medicines.

 Are you an AARP member?